 DB instances that are in Amazon Aurora clusters have two types of storage:

-- Storage used for persistent data (shared cluster storage).
+- Storage used for persistent data (shared cluster volume).
 For more information, see What the cluster volume contains.

-You can monitor the local storage space that is associated with the Aurora DB instance or node by using the Amazon CloudWatch metric for FreeLocalStorage.
+You can monitor the local storage space that's associated with the Aurora DB instance or node by using the Amazon CloudWatch metric for FreeLocalStorage.
 This metric reports the amount of storage available to each DB instance for temporary tables and logs.
-For more information, see Monitoring Amazon Aurora DB cluster metrics.
+For more information, see Monitoring Amazon Aurora metrics with Amazon CloudWatch.

-If your Aurora local storage is full, see the following error messages and troubleshooting steps:
+If your Aurora local storage is full, then see the following error messages and troubleshooting steps:

 Local storage space is used by temporary tables or files